adieuadieu/alagarr/README.md

 ### respondTo(formats: object): Promise\<T>

 Respond according to request's Accept header with formats provided in `formats` map.
-Kind of like Ruby on Rails' `respond_to do |format|`
+Kind of like a Ruby on Rails `respond_to do |format|` block.

 ```js
 response.respondTo({